cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc/usage_examples.rst

     2. exporting the generated packets into .pcap file named `dns_traffic.pcap`.
     3. Use the :class:`trex_yaml_gen.CTRexYaml` generator to include that pcap file in the yaml object.
     4. Export the YAML object onto a YAML file named `dns_traffic.yaml`
-    5. Push the generated files to T-Rex server.
+    5. Push the generated files to TRex server.
-    6. Run T-Rex based on the generated (and pushed) files.
+    6. Run TRex based on the generated (and pushed) files.

 **Code Excerpt** [#f1]_